USDVote/protocol/README.md

 $USD Vote ($USDV) is a **stablecoin-native coordination primitive** that turns dollars into durable, on-chain signals.

-Each $USDV token is fully backed 1:1 by a stable asset (e.g. USDC) and remains freely transferable at all times. $USDV does **not** earn yield, require staking, or lock funds.
+Each $USDV token issued is backed 1:1 by a stable asset ($USDC) and remains freely transferable at all times. $USDV does **not** earn yield, require staking, or lock funds.
 Instead, it introduces a new non-financial property to money: the ability to express **scarce, sustained conviction**.

 $USDV is designed to cut through spam, algorithms, and low-cost signaling by making influence explicit, bounded, and economically meaningful.